yaseenabdulsatar/openvpn-install/README.md

-run the installer on Linux
+To run the installer on Linux

 ```
 sudo sed -i 's/\r$//' ./openvpn-install.sh